 We are looking for trustees who are excited by the potential of our project and prepared to work hard to make it a reality.

-For an initial informal discussion please contact our Director, Natalie Watson.
+For an initial informal discussion please contact our Director, Rosie Martin.

 As a registered Charitable Incorporated Organisation, we require the commitment, experience and energetic contribution of trustees who are able to add value to the work of the trust’s team of staff.